 Scheduled service change dates are the preferred time to make changes in routes and schedules.
 Fare changes must be made at the beginning of a month due to the processes associated with pass sales.
 If a change is required at another time, the Parties will consult and determine the impacts on each agency.
 If either Party is implementing a service change that will have a significant impact on the existing operation of the other Party, at a date that does not coincide with a regularly scheduled service change, or on an accelerated schedule, the Party implementing the change will be responsible for any additional costs necessary to revise service, customer information, and facilities as required to implement the changes.
-These costs will be estimated and agreed upon by the Parties prior to any work being conducted.
+These costs will be estimated and agreed upon by the Parties using the Task Order process described in Section 12.4 prior to any work being conducted.